eCommerce Fulfillment Services: Everything You Need to Know

 A fulfillment service is a third-party warehouse that will store, prepare, and ship your eCommerce orders for you.
 They ideally have locations placed relatively near customers so that they’re able to make deliveries quickly.

-The whole point is to get products to the customers fast, efficiently, and without an added hassle to you.
+The whole point is to get products to the customers fast, efficiently, and without an added hassle to you (for more on eCommerce logistics, check out our guide).
 You don’t need to worry about paying workers overtime to manage rush shipments, or to find enough space at your base of operations to store or organize your inventory.